tcp(7) — Linux manual page

 2.4.13)

-Set the default congestion-control algorithm to be used
+Set the default congestion-control algorithm to be used for

-available, but additional choices may be available
+but additional choices may be available depending on kernel

-depending on kernel configuration.
-The default value for
+configuration.
+The default value for this file is set as

-this file is set as part of kernel configuration.
+part of kernel configuration.

 tcp_dma_copybreak (integer; default: 4096; since Linux 2.6.24)